fastforwardlabs/blog_deprecated/_posts/2017-10-04-using-three-js-for-2d-data-visualization.md

 published: false
 ---

-We've started work on our next prototype here at FFL.
+We've started work on our next prototype.
 While the design is still evolving, we're pretty sure one element of it will be a visualization of tens of thousands of data points, clustered through a dimensional reduction algorithm (most likely using